Saudi Arabia's Naval Capabilities Will Balloon Thanks To Huge U.S. Arms Deal

 Instead of the full-size SPY-1D radar, the new ships would have the SPY-1F variant specifically for frigates and corvettes, which had half the range of the standard unit.
 The COMBATSS-21, which included some components of the Aegis system, would link the radar to the ship’s other sensors and weapons.

 Lockheed Martin produced both of these products.
 So, U.S. officials and company representatives proposed installing this equipment, along with a 16-cell Mk 41 vertical launch system (VLS), deck-mounted Harpoon anti-ship missile launchers, and SeaRAM close-defense systems, on a modified version of the firm’s Freedom-variant Littoral Combat Ship (LCS).
 The resulting warship became known as the Multi-Mission Surface Combatant (MMSC).
 In October 2015, the Saudis agreed to buy the ships.
-While at Foxtrot Alpha, The War Zone’s Tyler Rogoway wrote a into the precise capabilities of these planned ships.
+While at Foxtrot Alpha, The War Zone’s Tyler Rogoway wrote a deep dive into the precise capabilities of these planned ships.

 The primary weapon for the ship's Mk 41 VLS would be RIM-162 Evolved Sea Sparrow Missiles, "quad-packed" four to each of the 16 launch cells, for area air defense against both aircraft and cruise missiles.
 The latest version of the SM-2 was another potential option, which would offer even longer range, but less plentiful, anti-air and even anti-surface capabilities.